75lb/defer-promise/README.md

 # defer-promise

 Returns a deferred promise with `resolve` and `reject` methods.
-If a global `Promise` object with a `defer` method is found, it will use that, else polyfill.
+If the global `Promise.defer()` method exists it will use that, else polyfill.

 ```js
 const defer = require('defer-promise')